Kids In Space

 Yes.
 We will have a discussion with teachers about students with special needs if this is indicated on the booking form.
 The presenter will find ways to be inclusive of all students and adapt the presentation to include the needs of the children participating in the session.

 The programme values the New Zealand Teachers Council - Our Code, Our Standards.
 This helps define, inspire and guide the presenter with the KIDS IN SPACE programme.

-A fun and interactive science programme with an adaptable presenter right in your classroom.
+A fun and interactive science programme with an adaptable educator right in your classroom.

-A full day with one classroom includes three different craft activities subject to the ages of the children.
+A full day with one classroom includes three different STEM activities pitched to the ages of the students.

-When not teaching KIDS IN SPACE as an external education provider, she helps schools as a relieving teacher and last completed the Teacher Education Refresh TER programme in 2018.
+When not teaching KIDS IN SPACE as an external education provider, she is a registered teacher who teaches at schools.

 From 2021 she has joined the team at the Antarctic Academy, the International Antarctic Centre as an educator specialised in Earth and Space science.